mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 ### Avoid setters at all cost.

 This is redundant to the two points above.
 If we use setters, we change our objects.
-So we don't use setters.
+So we better not use setters.

 Looks like a lot of tedious work to avoid mutation.
-The fact that JavaScript doesn't have built in support for immutable objects makes it really hard for us.
+The fact that JavaScript hasn't got a built in support for immutable objects makes it really hard for us.
 Time to get some help.

-### Immutable.js
+Immutable.js
+---

 Facebook's [Immutable.js](https://facebook.github.io/immutable-js/) is a small library which helps us to keep our state immutable.
-There are other libraries which work in a similar way ([Mori](https://github.com/swannodette/mori), [seamless-immutable](https://github.com/rtfeldman/seamless-immutable)), but for this article we stick to immutable.js.
+There are other libraries which work in a similar way ([Mori](https://github.com/swannodette/mori), [seamless-immutable](https://github.com/rtfeldman/seamless-immutable)), but for this article we stick to Immutable.js.

-I will not go into detail because it's [documentation](https://facebook.github.io/immutable-js/) is really simple. but to wrap it up:
+I will not go into detail because it's [documentation](https://facebook.github.io/immutable-js/) is really simple, but to wrap it up:

 > Immutable.js provides many persistent immutable data structures including:
 > ```List, Stack, Map, OrderedMap, Set, OrderedSet and Record```